-Steps to the process include:
+Steps to the process include: Patient selection.

-Committee review.
 The providers of the Complex Pain Committee review the charts and prescription history of referred patients.
 Patients may be selected for the Complex Pain Program if they demonstrate:

 - Documented chronic pain issues